Skip to contents

 2. Create a .pdf file via the tinytex::xelatex function, if tinytex is available.
 Otherwise, use xelatex via a shell command.

-3. Import the .pdf file as raster bitmap via the magick::image_read_pdf function.
+3. Import the .pdf file as a raster bitmap via the magick::image_read_pdf function.

-4. Store raster bitmap in the ob_latex@image slot.
+4. Store the raster bitmap in the ob_latex@image slot.

 When rendered in ggplot2, the bitmap is displayed via ggplot2::annotation_raster.